EFX Orientations of Multigraphs: Introduction

-Much of the existing work has tackled this problem by focusing on special cases.
-For example, EFX allocations of goods are known to exist if the agents have identical utility functions or if the agents have identical ranking of the goods~\cite{plaut2020almost}, if the agents have lexicographic utility functions~\cite{hosseini2023fairly}, or if the number of agents is at most 3~\cite{chaudhury2020efx, akrami2022efx}.
-Recently, Christodoulou et al.~\cite{christodoulou2023fair} introduced a new setting in which instances of the fair division problem are represented as graphs.
-Specifically, they represented agents as vertices and goods as edges, and imposed the requirement that a good can only have positive utility to an agent if the edge representing the good is incident with the vertex representing the agent.
-This captures the setting where agents only care about goods that are "close" to them.
-For example, these situations might arise when the goods are located in physical space and agents have geographical restrictions.
-In this setting, it is desirable for the goods to only be assigned to agents that have positive utility for them, so that none of them are "wasted".
-Such allocations are have been referred to as {\em orientations}, reflecting the fact that they exactly correspond to orientations of the underlying graph $G$.
+Much of the work surrounding this problem focuses on special cases.
+For example, EFX allocations of goods are known to exist if the agents have identical utility functions or identical ranking of the goods~\citep{plaut2020almost}, if the agents have lexicographic utility functions~\citep{hosseini2023fairly}, or if the number of agents is at most 3~\citep{chaudhury2020efx,akrami2022efx}.
+Recently, \citet{christodoulou2023fair} initiated the study of graphical instances, which are instances representable by a graph in which vertices represent agents, edges represent goods, and a good can only have positive utility to an agent if its corresponding edge is incident to the agent's corresponding vertex.
+This captures the setting where agents only care about goods that are "close" to them, which can arise when the goods are located in physical space and agents have geographical constraints.
+In such situations, it is desirable for the goods to only be assigned to agents that have positive utility for them, so that none of them are "wasted".
+These types of allocations are called {\em orientations}, reflecting the fact that they exactly correspond to orientations of the underlying graph.

-Although finding EFX orientations is desirable, it is more difficult than finding EFX allocations.
-Indeed, Christodoulou et al.~\cite{christodoulou2023fair} demonstrated this by showing that although EFX {\em allocations} always exist for simple graphs, deciding whether EFX {\em orientations} exist is NP-complete.
-This leads to the question of whether there are any classes of graphs for which the existence of an EFX orientation can be decided efficiently.
+Although EFX orientations are desirable, their existence is harder to decide than EFX allocations.
+Indeed, \citet{christodoulou2023fair} showed that although EFX allocations always exist for simple graphs, deciding whether EFX orientations exist is NP-complete. \citet{deligkas2024ef1} further showed that this decision problem remains NP-hard even for graphs with a vertex cover of size 8.
+This leads one to ask whether there exist classes of graphs for which the existence of an EFX orientation can be decided efficiently.

-Two recent works have addressed this question.
-First, Zeng and Mehta~\cite{zeng2024structure} found the surprising connection between EFX orientations and the chromatic number of $G$, showing that EFX orientations exist for all bipartite simple graphs, and fail to exist for simple graphs whose chromatic number is 4 or greater.
+Recent works have begun to address this.
+For example, \citet{zeng2024structure} found surprising connections between EFX orientations and the chromatic number of a graph, showing that EFX orientations exist for all bipartite simple graphs, and can only fail to exist for simple graphs $G$ whose chromatic number $\chi(G)$ is 3 or greater.